rafael-santiago/lethe/README.md

 Your device will not be written.
 It will only scanned trying to find test data during ``lethe_drop`` tests.
 Since your device is read on-line (it will not be umounted for sure) try to minimize disk activity on your system when building ``Lethe``.
 Otherwise your disk activities can screw up all tests.

+Depeding on the size of your storage device the tests can take some time, go walk your dog (good luck if you have a cat instead), stroll out there, etc. Come back later!
+If you are in a rush add to the build command the option ``--quick-tests``.
+Anyway, I strongly suggest you to test if the data wiping is actually working on your environment before installing and using ``Lethe``.

 ## Is there some way of installing the tool on my system?